 Born and raised in Dallas, Texas, violinist Michelle Black joined the Indianapolis Symphony Orchestra in 2017 to play the great orchestral repertoire.
 Before coming to Indianapolis, she lived in Houston where she was a substitute with the Houston Symphony Orchestra, Austin Symphony Orchestra, and New World Symphony.

 Michelle performed this past summer at the Britt Music Festival and has appeared at the Aspen Music Festival and National Repertory Orchestra.
-She has a rescue dog named Kenji and loves listening to Taylor Swift while cooking and painting with watercolors.
+She has a dog named Kenji and loves listening to Taylor Swift while cooking and working out at the gym.